 In February 2018, Starbucks and Chase launched the Starbucks Rewards™ Visa® Card.
 This credit card links directly to your Starbucks Rewards account and lets your earn stars for your purchases.

-Starbucks keeps emailing me offers to get this card.
-I’m sure if you’re a Starbucks Rewards member, you’ve also received these messages more than a few times.
+Starbucks is still constantly emailing me offers to get this card.
+I’m sure if you’re a Starbucks Rewards member, you’ve also received these messages.
 If you are a regular visitor to Starbucks, it may seem to make perfect sense to get this card.
 You drink their coffee anyway, why not earn free drinks for your everyday spending, right?

 I’m a self-admitted Starbucks-a-holic.
-Every morning shift I work, I’ll stop by for an Iced Coffee with Sugar Free Vanilla Syrup (no classic) and 2% milk.
+Every morning shift I work, I’ll stop by for an Iced Coffee with Sugar-Free Vanilla Syrup (no classic) and whole milk.
 I was quite proud when the baristas at my regular store would make my coffee for me without having to order.
-They even wished me good bye on my last visit when I was transferred to a new work location and wouldn’t be a regular at their store anymore.
+They even wished me goodbye on my last visit when I was transferred to a new work location and wouldn’t be a regular at their store anymore.
 It was an appropriate farewell, a note on my coffee and a Starbucks gift card. 🙂

 So I’m the target audience for the Starbucks Rewards Visa card then, right?
 The problem is that before I’m going to apply for any card, I’m going to do the math and see exactly what it offers.
 Continue reading “Sorry Starbucks, I Love You But I’m (Still) Not Going To Sign Up For Your Credit Card”